Blog

 ...

-Our goal is now to fix the current implementation by adding proper exception handling and afterwards validate it via the created experiment.
-There are two general places to work on the issue: First one is to fix the code at Hot-Deals being able to provide a fallback instead of an HTTP 500, the second one is to fix the code at Gateway being able to work with erroneous product-responses and provide a proper fallback.
-We decide to fix it in the Gateway by applying the simplest solution possible: a try-catch-block as seen in Listing below.
+Our goal is to fix the current implementation by adding proper exception handling and validate it via the created experiment afterward.
+There are two general places to work on the issue: The first one is to fix the code at Hot-Deals to be able to provide a fallback instead of an HTTP 500, and the second one is to fix the code at Gateway to be able to work with erroneous product-responses and provide a proper fallback.
+We decide to fix it in the Gateway by applying the simplest solution possible: a try-catch-block, as seen in the Listing below.

 private List<Product> getProduct(String url) {